wrayjustin/yaids/docs/usage/rules.md

 | ICMP          | ICMP        |

-Remember, you can write rules for _any_ traffic type, but if the protocols are not listed above, `yaids` will not automatically parse the headers and therefore will not populare the `External Variables`
+Remember, you can write rules for _any_ traffic type, but if the protocols are not listed above, `yaids` will not automatically parse the headers and therefore will not populate the `External Variables`

-In cases where the protocol is unsupported the default value will be "UNKN", which will be used in the alert output and the `External Variables`.
+In cases where the protocol is unsupported, the default value will be "UNKN", which will be used in the alert output and the `External Variables`.